CliffordAnderson/academic-site/content/authors/admin/_index.md

 user_groups:
   - Mr.
 ---
-Clifford B. Anderson is Associate University Librarian for Research and Digital Initiatives at the [Vanderbilt University Library](http://www.library.vanderbilt.edu/).
+Clifford B. Anderson is Associate University Librarian for Research and Digital Strategy at the [Vanderbilt University Library](http://www.library.vanderbilt.edu/).
 He holds a secondary appointment as Professor of [Religious Studies](https://as.vanderbilt.edu/religiousstudies/) in the College of Arts & Science at Vanderbilt University and is affiliated faculty in the [Comparative Media Analysis and Practice](https://as.vanderbilt.edu/cmap/) Joint-Ph.D. program.
-He is also an Adjunct Professor of Computer Science in the [Department of Electrical Engineering and Computer Science](https://engineering.vanderbilt.edu//eecs/) in the Vanderbilt University School of Engineering.
+From 2018 to 2020, he was also an Adjunct Professor of Computer Science in the [Department of Electrical Engineering and Computer Science](https://engineering.vanderbilt.edu//eecs/) in the Vanderbilt University School of Engineering.